 Nesis allows connection of one external push button.
 The external button has two events: a normal push event(or short press) and a long push event (long press).
-A different function can be assigned to each of these events.
-See the Settings section in the Nesis User Manual for more details.
 In most cases an external button is used together with the autopilot system and events are associated with one of the AP commands.